nforesti/Image-Brightness/README.md

 Change the image path for the image you want to run through the program.
 Change the hex / rgb values.
 Double check to make sure the width / height of the program and the image match.
+Change the number of thresholds by adding / subtracting else if statements.
 ```

 ## Authors